Skip to content

 "Calling cache with the same function multiple times will return different memoized functions that do not share the same cache."

 Call cache(fn) twice and you get two different wrapper functions.
-But what gets used as the WeakMap key is not the wrapper โ it's the original fn you passed in.
+But what gets used as the WeakMap key is not the wrapper β€” it's the original fn you passed in.
 So wrappers made by passing the same fn share the same root node no matter where in the tree they're called.

-The problem is that people usually write it like this.
+That said, people usually write it like this.

-// ๐ฉ a new wrapper with its own empty cache on every render
+// a new wrapper on every render β€” often called an anti-pattern

 export function Temperature({cityData}) {